-1. Compare and contrast how cities are presented in Text A 'Composed Upon Westminster Bridge' and either Text B or Text C. [40]
+1. Compare and contrast how the environment is presented in Text A 'God's Grandeur' and either Text B or Text C.

 In your response you should:

 - apply concepts and methods from integrated linguistic and literary study - analyse ways in which meanings are shaped - explore connections between Text A and your chosen text.